BenchaminDimitriu/Ecom22_TeamProject/README.md

 ## As a buyer I can:
 • access my order history.
 I can view my list of complete orders in detail.
 (1 feature)

-• access my current bid by a order tracking page that displays my current ongoing bids.
-(1 feature)

 • access a seller's statistic such as the number of sold item, number of item the seller have.
 (1 feature)

-• access a cart that can add/delete/view details of items that can be bought now (cannot add to cart bidding items).
+• access a cart that can add/delete/view details of purchased items.
 (2 features)

-• bid on items on the catalogue by inputting my desired amount.
-(1 feature)

-• access a checkout/payment where I can input my information to pay for my purchases.
-(1 feature)

 • save/hold/watchlist item before bid/purchase.
 As well as add and delete item from my watchlist.
 (2 features)

-• access a contact page (form) from buyer to sellers for inqueries.
-(1 features)
+• access a checkout/payment where I can input my information to pay for my purchases.
+(1 feature)

 ## As a seller and a buyer I can:
+• access registration, login, logout, 2-factor authentication (as per class instruction).
+(0 feature)

 • create/edit my profile.
-(2 features)
+(4 features)

+• view catalogue.
+(0 feature)

 • view the homepage change based on the holiday.
 (1 feature)

-• access registration, login, logout, 2-factor authentication (as per class instruction).
-(0 feature)

-• view all products/catalogue.
-(0 feature)

-• view all product details.
-(0 feature)
+• send/reply a message to seller or buyer and view my messageboard(4 features)

 • access a search bar and navigation bar.
 (1 feature)

-• view a pop-ad of new featured item.
+• filter the catalogue by price.
 (1 feature)

 ## As a seller I can:
-• sell/delete items (2 feature)
+• sell/edit/delete items (3 features)

-• track my listings and view how many buyers have bid for my products.
+• view my listings.
 (1 feature)

 ## 4. Feedback for Features(16):
 • Registration, Login, Logout, 2-factor authentication (as per class instruction)